HelenaMariaH/A4_Final_project_presentation/README.md

 -----------------3B: Propose a design for a tool / workflow--------------------------

-**See attached picture (BPMN_ProcessTree.svg) of the BPMN file located in folder (img)

 User workflow:

-The costumer uploads the BIM project as an IFC file to model folder (at the moment we don’t have the knowledge to do this, but we would like to make further research also covering security issues with running a script through a browser).
+The costumer uploads the BIM project as an IFC to the model folder.

 Background processes for the tool: